 Virtual 44th Meeting of the American Society of Biomechanics

-To view the poster larger, right click to open the image in a new tab.
+To view the poster larger, right click to open the image in a new tab while on Chrome.

 Below the poster image is an embedded YouTube video that walks through the poster content.